Alex Moumbaris: Early life and activism

 Moumbaris became involved with the ANC at a time when the organisation had suffered many setbacks.
 The arrests at Liliesleaf and convictions which followed at the Rivonia Trial in 1963-4 were followed by widespread roundups of activists and leaders, including Bram Fischer and Wilton Mkwayi.
 Members' spirits were low and this combination of factors made it difficult for the ANC to re-infiltrate the combatants who had been trained abroad.
 There was an effort to rebuild the armed wing known as Umkhonto we Sizwe (MK), and a plan was hatched by Oliver Tambo, Joe Slovo and/or Moses Mabhida, with the help of the South African Communist Party to land 25 combatants plus arms via a boat previously purchased by the ANC, the Adventurer (or Avventura), on the Transkei coast via the Indian Ocean from Somalia.
-Moubaris went to the USSR for training.
+Moumbaris went to the USSR for training.
 However the boat had developed engine problems and had to return to Somalia.
 Instead, 25 guerillas were infiltrated overland, with Moumbaris aiding with border reconnaissance and transport, as commander of the receiving operation.

 Moumbaris and Marie-José were caught while trying to enter South Africa from Botswana in 1972, after a previously-arrested comrade informed on them.
 Their arrest was part of a government sting to apprehend operatives from "the Moumbaris Adventurer Episode".
 Others were also caught, but they succeeded in infiltrating a number of trained militants.
 As Marie-José was pregnant at the time and under pressure from the French ambassador, she was not charged but instead deported back to France after four months.

 In June 1973, Moumbaris was sentenced to 12 years in prison for conspiring with the ANC to "instigate violent revolution in South Africa', aiding guerrillas to enter the country, distributing ANC literature and reconnoitering the coast to find places for the sea-borne landing of guerrillas and arms.

 On 23 October 1973, the matter of possible theft of documents from the Clapham Common home of Moumbaris and his wife was raised in the UK parliament by Labour party MP Alex Lyon.
 It was suspected South African agents may have raided the home for documents to use in Moumbaris' trial.
 Home Office Minister Mark Carlisle said no evidence had been found at that time of South African responsibility for illegal activities, but appropriate action would be taken should it appear.